 To live with ikigai is to live with meaning and thereby create a life of passion and joy.

 The book delves into research and interviews with the residents of Ogimi, Okinawa, a village with the world’s highest percentage of 100-year-olds.
 It also outlines different tools and techniques to help the reader discover his or her own ikigai.
-The research is presented in a relevant and relatable format, which makes this book an especially easy and enjoyable read.
+By presenting the research in a format that is both relevant and relatable, this book offers an exceptionally easy and enjoyable reading experience.

 The basis of ikigai is simple.
 It’s a back-to-basics approach in which one finds meaning through the convergence of four basic principles: